gmode22/spoken2written/README.md

  For example, "two dollars" should be converted to $2.
 Abbreviations spoken as "C M" or "Triple A" should be written as "CM" and "AAA" respectively.

-## Note:

-   **For the Above input paragraph the incorrect output as a result of improper use of spaces after '.' and ','.
-So currently 	  	you have to keep in mind while writing the paragraph to consider proper use of spaces.
-Because this is not an intelligence-	based program this is simple rule-based.
-I will keep being updating the rules so that it can cover maximum cases.**

 ## Here are some possible future functionalities that  can be covered in the future versions of the module:

 1. If the paragraph contains a money figure e.g. two million three thousand nine hundred and eighty-four then we may convert it to numbers as 2003984.